Commercial Property Insurance Deductibles

-Three types of deductibles are commonly found in commercial property policies: flat deductibles, percentage deductibles, and waiting periods.
+There are three types of deductibles that commonly appear in commercial property policies: flat deductibles, percentage deductibles, and waiting periods.

-Most commercial property policies include a flat deductible (also called a straight deductible).
+Most commercial property policies include a flat (or straight) deductible.
 A flat deductible is a specified dollar amount that applies to each loss.
 It is subtracted from the amount of a covered loss.
 The amount remaining is paid by the insurer.

 For example, suppose that your policy includes a $2,500 deductible and a $250,000 limit.
 Your property incurs a $50,000 fire loss.
-Assuming that no coinsurance applies, your insurer will pay $47,500 ($50,000 - $2,500).
-If the loss is subject to coinsurance, your insurer will determine whether your limits are adequate.
-If not, the insurer will reduce your insured loss by the coinsurance penalty.
+If no coinsurance applies your insurer will pay $47,500 ($50,000 - $2,500).
+If the loss is subject to coinsurance, your insurer will determine whether your limit is adequate.
+If it isn't, the insurer will reduce your insured loss by the coinsurance penalty.
 The insurer will then pay the difference between the adjusted loss amount and your $2,500 deductible.

 A flat deductible applies to each occurrence.
-If more than one occurrence takes place during the policy period, the deductible will apply separately to each.
-For instance, suppose an insured building is damaged by vandals.
-One month later the building is damaged by a fire.
-The vandalism and the fire were two separate occurrences.
-Thus, the deductible applies separately to each one.
+If more than one occurrence takes place during the policy period, the deductible applies separately to each.
+For instance, suppose an insured building is damaged by vandals in September and by a fire in October.
+The vandalism and the fire were two separate occurrences so each is subject to the deductible.

 A percentage deductible often applies to perils that can cause catastrophic losses.
-Examples are earthquake and volcanic eruption.
-When these perils are covered and a loss occurs, the loss is reduced by a deductible that applies on a percentage basis.
+An example is earthquake.
+When earthquake is a covered peril and a loss occurs, the loss is typically reduced by a deductible that applies on a percentage basis.
 The deductible may be a percentage of the limit or the value of the damaged property.

 Losses caused by hurricanes, other windstorms or hail may also be subject to a percentage deductible.
-Hurricane deductibles are common in states that border the Atlantic or Gulf Coasts.
-Hurricane deductibles apply to damage caused by hurricanes only (not other types of windstorms).
-What constitutes a hurricane may be determined by the policy wording or by state law.
-Generally, a windstorm is not considered a hurricane until it is declared as such by National Weather Service.
+Hurricane deductibles are common in states along the Atlantic and Gulf Coasts.
+They apply to damage caused by hurricanes only, not other types of windstorms.
+The meaning of hurricane may be determined by the policy wording or by state law.
+Generally, a windstorm is considered a hurricane only if is declared as such by National Weather Service.
 A hurricane deductible is typically expressed as a percentage of the insured value of the building.

-In some states property policies may include a wind or wind/hail deductible.
-A wind deductible applies to damage caused by any type of wind (hurricane, tornado, straight winds etc.).
-A wind/hail deductible applies to damage cause by wind or hailstones.
+Property policies issued in some states may include a wind or wind/hail deductible.
+A wind deductible applies to damage caused by any type of wind (hurricane, tornado, straight winds, etc.).
+A wind/hail deductible applies to damage caused by wind or hailstones.
 A wind or wind/hail deductible is typically a percentage of the value of the insured building.